| INDEXCCRP FAQ Index

 End Enum

-• For all controls that implement (expose) the same property, the same names *and* values should be used across controls.
-This minimizes user learning curves, reduces variable mix-up and possible coding errors.
+the same names *and* values should be used across controls.
+This minimizes user learning

-The current list of ‘standard’ Enums is:
+The current list of standard Enums is:

-xxxFlat = 0
+Enum xxxAppearancexxxFlat = 0

 xxx3D = 1